paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 Amendment by Pub.
 L. 108–429 effective Dec.
 3, 2004, and applicable to drawback entries filed on or after Dec.
 3, 2004, and to those filed before Dec.
 3, 2004, if liquidation of the drawback entry is not final on Dec.
 3, 2004, see section 1563(g)(1) of Pub.
 L. 108–429, set out as a note under [section 1313 of this title](./chapter-004-tariff-act-of-1930.md#section-1313).

 #### Effective Date
 Pub.
 L. 103–182, title VI, § 622(b), Dec.
 8, 1993, 107 Stat.
-2186, provided that: “The amendment made by subsection (a) [enacting this section] applies to drawback claims filed on and after the nationwide operational implementation of an automated drawback selectivity program by the Customs Service.
-The Customs Service shall publish notice of this date in the Customs Bulletin.”
+2186, which provided that the enactment of this section would apply to drawback claims filed on and after the nationwide operational implementation of an automated drawback selectivity program by the Customs Service, was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
 For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
 L. 107–296 as of Nov.
 25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
 L. 114–125, and section 802(b) of Pub.
 L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).